7.5 × 10 inches, 120 pages, softcover

 Design by IN-FO.CO

-Co-published by Inventory Press and Ballroom Marfa Available for Pre-Order Shipping September 2022
+Co-published by Inventory Press and Ballroom Marfa Now Shipping

 ESPEJO QUEMADA engages with the landscape of Far West Texas, while simultaneously drawing on visual, cultural, and mythological cues informed by feminism, decolonialism, and the artist’s personal and familial histories.
 Documenting the exhibition of the same name at Ballroom Marfa (the title of which translates to “burnt mirror” in English), this English and Spanish bilingual catalogue is an exploration of artist Donna Huanca’s first memories of Marfa, Texas.